billifab/gp-ei-bayesopt/README.md

 GP-EI BayesOpt with **24 evaluations** (15-point Box-Behnken initial design + 3 cycles × 3 GP-EI-proposed points) matches or exceeds the performance of **4×4×4 grid search with 64 evaluations** across all three benchmark functions — a 62% reduction in evaluation budget at equivalent or better optimization quality.
 On the multimodal benchmark, where grid search is most vulnerable to a deceptive local maximum, GP-EI outperforms the 3×3×3 grid (27 evaluations) by 36%.

+## Interpreting noisy observed maxima

+Optimization performance is reported as the **best noisy observed response**, not the noiseless underlying response.
+For this reason, best-observed values can exceed the noiseless true maximum in some replicate runs.
+This reflects simulated measurement variability, not overestimation of the underlying response surface.

 ## Methodology

 1. **Three benchmark test functions** on the unit cube [0, 1]³: